dd-bim/IfcGeoRef/Documentation.md

 ### Structure of the resulting JSON file

 As a possibility to store the GeoRef data in a machine readable way outside the specific IFC-file the application provides an export in JSON format.
-The style of an resulting JSON file is pretty much similar to the described log file above, but in a machine readable way.
+The style of an resulting JSON file is pretty much similar to the described log file above.
 Every JSON GeoRef export contains one overall object with initial attributes for the assignment to the specific project in the IFC-file which was the source of the GeoRef data.
 So there are attributes with values for the GlobalID of the IfcProject instance and Date/Time values which shows the creation date of the assigned IFC-file and when the IFC-file was checked by this application.
 For better interpretation of the GeoRef data the JSON file also stores the IfcSchemaVersion.
+Another important information for interpreting the (length) data is the length unit of the examined IFC-file.
+This information will also stored and is valid for all length measures in the file.
 Below that part there are attributes for each Level of GeoRef.
 The data of the certain GeoRef-object is stored in an array.
 There can be more than one values for each level, e.g. if more than one referenced address was found.

 ```Json